 And then, the minimum payments get a little out of control.
 The stress takes a heavy toll on your life and those around you.

-However, no one likes to tell you the battle of getting out of debt.
+However, no one likes to tell you about the battle of getting out of debt.

 The best analogy for debt is….